 - Spud Inc Econo Lat/Tricep Pulley

-- Optional cable attachments (Spud system only comes with one)
+- Optional cable attachments (the Spud system only comes with the one)

-As you can see, the beauty of this set up; other than being far more affordable than a lat pulldown machine; is that it assembles and disassembles in seconds, it’s completely adjustable for any height, and it doesn’t require you to commit any floor space when it’s not in use.
+As you can see, the beauty of this set up; other than being far more affordable than formal lat pulldown machines; is that it assembles and disassembles in seconds, it’s completely adjustable for any height, and it doesn’t require you to commit any floor space when it’s not in use.